railz-ai/railz-uikit/packages/railz-tokens/README.md

 ## Contributing

-The Railz UIKit Icon library and documentation are open to contributions.
+The Accounting Data as a Service™ UIKit Icon library and documentation are open to contributions.
 For more information, check the [guidelines](../../CONTRIBUTING.md).

 ## License